 Why Are We Doing This Project?

-Recent inspections and engineering analysis of the P145 transmission line revealed that many of the structures are in poor condition due to their age, woodpecker damage, insect damage and pole rot.
+Recent inspections and engineering analysis of the A111 transmission line revealed that many of the structures are in poor condition due to their age, woodpecker damage, insect damage and pole rot.

-The P145 transmission line currently has 165 total structures.
-Six of those are weathering steel, and the remaining 159 wooden H-frame and monopole structures are being replaced with 154 weathering steel structures of a similar design.
-Five wooden structures are being removed without a replacement.
+A total of 115 wooden H-frame structures are being replaced with weathering steel H-frame structures.
 In addition, the conductor (wire) is being replaced, and fiber optic cable, known as Optical Ground Wire (OPGW), is being installed the entire length of the line.

 Where Is The Work Being Done?

-This work will take place within the existing right-of-way (power line corridor) of the P145 Line, a 115-kilovolt (kV) transmission line built in 1966 that is 12.5 miles long.
+This work is taking place within the existing right-of-way (power line corridor) of the A111 Line, a 115-kilovolt (kV) transmission line built in 1951 that is 10.6 miles long.

-The P145 line starts at the Farmwood Substation in Concord and ends at the Merrimack Substation in Bow.
+The A111 line starts at the Webster Substation in Franklin and terminates at the Pemigewasset Substation in New Hampton.

 This transmission line crosses the following roads: